If you are considering submitting an application to SUNY Fredonia, the fee for the application costs $50.

 Schools that are moderately difficult to get into, like SUNY Fredonia, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to music, sound recording technology, theatre, visual arts programs is program very difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.

 |Academic GPA||Very Important|